Another day, another viewing.

 Let’s start with the obvious.
 Clean up the outside spaces of any leaves, clutter, or rubbish.
 Make sure your windows are sparkling clean.
 Yep, buyers can be put off by simple stuff like this.

 Give your front door a fresh lick of paint and make sure any greenery is in good shape.
-Box plants are great for an evergreen and neat looking option.
+Box plants are great for evergreen and neat looking option.

 Oh and finally, work on that virtual appeal.
 The first time many potential buyers are likely to see your home is through photos on an online listing.
 Find a professional property photographer skilled at making homes look Pinterest-worthy.